-Brotli is an open source, lossless data compression algorithm that has a higher compression rate than gzip.
-With Brotli Support enabled, the CDN can return Brotli-compressed assets from your origin and cache them on the edge servers.
+Brotli is an open-source, lossless data compression algorithm that has a higher compression rate than most other methods, like gzip.